RetroDECK/ES-DE/USERGUIDE.md

 **Gamelist to show on startup**

-If set to None, the system view will be showed.
+If set to _None_, the system view will be showed.
 Any other value will jump to that game system automatically on startup.

 **Gamelist view style**

-See the description earlier in this document regarding gamelist view styles.
+Sets the view style to _Automatic, Basic, Detailed, Video_ or _Grid_.
+See the description [earlier](USERGUIDE.md#gamelist-view) in this document for more information regarding view styles.

 **Transition style**

-Graphical transition effect, either Instant (the default value), Fade or Slide.
+Graphical transition effect, either _Slide, Fade_ or _Instant_.

 **Theme set**

 The theme to use.
-Defaults to rbsimple-DE, the theme shipped with EmulationStation Desktop Edition.
+Defaults to rbsimple-DE, the theme shipped with ES-DE.

 **UI mode**

-Sets the mode for the application, as described in detail [above](USERGUIDE.md#ui-modes).
+Sets the user interface mode for the application to _Full, Kiosk_ or _Kid_.
+See the description [earlier](USERGUIDE.md#ui-modes) in this document for additional information.

 **Default sort order**